-One of the more frustrating things about growing tomatoes is watching a tomato ripen on the vine, slowly growing and changing from green, to pink, to red.... and then looking one morning and seeing that that tomato you've been waiting for has split.
-Tomatoes split most often just as they're ripening, and, if you have several ripening at the same time, it's likely that all of them will split.
+If you grow tomatoes, chances are you've watched your beautiful harvest ripen, only to look one morning and seeing that that tomato you've been waiting for has split.
+Tomatoes split most often just as they're ripening, and, if you have several tomatoes ripening at the same time, it's likely that all of them will split.

 How to Prevent Tomatoes from Splitting

-While you can't always prevent tomato splitting (a rainstorm that dumps several inches of rain on your garden in a few hours will result in split tomatoes no matter what you do!) you can make it less likely that your tomatoes will split by doing the following:
+You can't always prevent tomato splitting; a rainstorm that dumps several inches of rain on your garden in a few hours will result in split tomatoes no matter what you do.
+But you can make it less likely that your tomatoes will split by doing the following:

 - Water Regularly and Deeply.
 You should water your tomato plants every two to three days during the summer.
-When you water, water at ground level (spraying the leaves can result in the spread of diseases like blight and septoria) and water deeply.
-Regular, deep watering will reduce the effect of a sudden rainstorm, because your plants won't be going from dry conditions to sudden wet conditions, which causes splitting.
+When you water, water at ground level because spraying the leaves can result in the spread of diseases like blight and septoria) and water deeply.
+Regular, deep watering will reduce the effect of a sudden rainstorm because your plants won't be going from dry conditions to sudden wet conditions, which causes splitting.

 - Look for Resistant Varieties.
 In general, the thicker the skin, the less prone a tomato is to splitting.
 Most modern hybrids seem to resist splitting.